Like a lost Peruvian puppy dribbling on the sidewalk, are you too searching for where to stay in Lima?

 Pueblo Libre is a sleepy residential district with a much slower pace of life than Miraflores or the Historic Center.
 It still has its own charms, such as the former home of Simon Bolivar – the liberator of South America – which has been turned into the National Museum of Archaeology, Anthropology and History of Peru.
 This district is also home to the oldest tavern in Lima, the Taverna Quierolo.

-5 Best Neighborhoods to Stay in Lima
+Lima’s 5 Best Neighbourhoods to Stay in

-Miraflores is the traveler hub of Lima.
+Miraflores is the traveller hub of Lima.
 That’s why it’s our recommendation for where to stay in Lima for the first time.
 It’s one of the safest areas in the city as it’s a more upscale district.

 Miraflores is famous for its location right on the coast.
 There are plenty of restaurants both trendy and inexpensive, street-side cafes serving great coffee with a side of people watching, and shopping.
 This is where you’ll find the highest concentration of hostels in the city.